lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 If you wish to print a picture after viewing it from the :menuselection:`file --> print` or press :kbd:`control+ p` to bring up a print dialog.

 To rotate an image to the right press the circular arrrow that points to the right or go to :menuselection:`edit --> rotate clockwise`.
 To rotate conterclockwise use the circular arrow pointing to the left or :menuselection:`edit -->rotate conterclockwise`.
-To zoom in on a picture press the icon with a magnifying glass with a + symobol on it or press :kbd:`control + +`.
-To zoom out press the button of a magnifying glass with a - symbol in it or press :kbd:`control + -`.
+To zoom in on a picture press the icon with a magnifying glass with a + symobol on it, :menuselection:`View --> Zoom In`, or press :kbd:`control + +`.
+To zoom out press the button of a magnifying glass with a - symbol in it, :menuselection:`View --> Zoom Out` or press :kbd:`control + -`.

 To flip your image on the vertical axis :menuselection:`Edit --> Flip Vertically`.
 To flip your image on the horizontal axis :menuselection:`Edit --> Flip Horizonatally`.